PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Amplifying Privacy Risk with PreCurious

+\textbf{Case II.} We consider another case where performance based early-stopping is used to avoid overfitting, for example, the fine-tuning stops when the validation performance achieves a certain level.
+In the \textbf{right} figure of \Cref{fig:intuition}, we can observe that the \textit{Lagging Init} has a higher privacy risk given the same validation PPL.
+Our insight is that a lagging initialization pushes fine-tuners to train more iterations for achieving the same performance, implicitly increasing the number of duplicates for training samples, which has been shown as a cause of higher privacy risk~\cite{lee2021deduplicating}.

-By considering the stopping criterion when crafting the model initialization, the key intuition is to control the memorization stage for the fine-tuned model initialization on both \textit{Lagging} and \textit{Accelerated} directions for \Cref{def:success}.
+By considering the stopping criterion when crafting the model initialization, our key intuition is to control the memorization stage for the model initialization on \textit{Lagging} and \textit{Accelerated} directions accordingly for achieving \Cref{def:success}.